What To Pack For Greece – Packing Lists For Every Season

 Some people might prefer large straw hats or otherwise wide-brimmed hats.
 Just be mindful when the strong Meltemi winds appear, as they can easily be blown off.

 Tip: Don’t worry too much about whether wearing a hat will make you stand out as a tourist.
 It’s more important to avoid a potential sunstroke and your face going pink.
-Plus, you will notice that Greeks wear hats too.
+Plus, you will notice that many Greeks wear hats too.

 How much to pack for two weeks in Greece in summer